dzoladz/website/content/post/my_library/index.md

 +++

 On a day-to-day basis, I work with the [Consortium of Ohio Libraries](http://info.cool-cat.org/) on their open-source ILS [Evergreen](https://evergreen-ils.org/).
+Whether it's configuring new circulation policies, adjusting global system settings, or writing SQL to batch update item attributes, I've explored a significant chunk of Evergreen over the last 3 years.
+But it's an understatment to say that Evergreen is a massive application.
+There's still plenty of uncharted functionality.

-Evergreen's architecture is designed for multi-tenancy and to scale to very large consortia.
+Evergreen's architecture is designed for multi-tenancy out-of-the-box and built to scale to very large consortia.
+In the United States, it's the platform for a number of large public library consortia.
 For a personal library, it's overkill.
-Developing a personal library is an opportunity to explore the administration of another open-source ILS.
+Developing a personal library is also an opportunity to explore the setup and administer another ILS.

-For my personal library, I chose another well-known open source ILS used by numerous public libraries in the United States: [Koha](https://koha-community.org/).
+For these reasons, I chose another well-known open source ILS used most often by stand-alone public libraries as the foundation for my personal library: [Koha](https://koha-community.org/).

-Goals for the projected included:
+Goals for the personal library projected included:

-* copy and original MARC cataloging experience
+* Low stakes copy and original MARC cataloging experience
-* experiments with data migration (more on this later)
+* Developing data migration skills (e.g. Koha to [FOLIO](https://www.folio.org/))
-* diversify system administration
+* Diversifying my ILS administration
-* infrastructue and networking
+* Design and build ILS infrastructure and networking from scratch

-* Personal collection of library-related books
+I'll be cataloging my personal collection of library-related books on my local network using the following hardware.

-* I'll need to will my collection and it's metadata
 <video controls src="/website/post/my_library/koha_server.mp4"></video>